-V Architecture worked closely together with AFI and the Department of Education to define and refine the program to maximize the budget and maintain the standards set forth in the Puerto Rico School Modernization Program: Schools for the 21st Century.
+V Architecture worked closely with AFI and the Department of Education to define and refine the program to maximize the budget and maintain the standards set forth in the Puerto Rico School Modernization Program: Schools for the 21st Century.

 The detention pond was redesigned to be located under the main structure, minimizing the amount of fill and the impact on the site’s resources.
 Additionally, the rainwater and potable water cistern was relocated under Building 1 first floor for the same purposes, minimizing the impact on natural resources that would have been otherwise needed for fill purposes in both areas.
-The project’s footprint reduction also allows us to further maximize open space area and in this way improve the site’s natural habitat characteristics.
+The project’s footprint reduction also allowed us to further maximize open spaces and in this way improve the site’s natural habitat characteristics.